htgiddings/shortspell/README.md

 # shortspell
-A Python utility to generate short forms of DnD 5e spell sheets for reference
+A Python utility to generate short forms of DnD 5e spell sheets for easy reference while playing